 Since CBD, or cannabidiol, broke onto the scene a few years ago, it has become intensely popular.
-There are many claims that CBD can help us manage the stresses of our daily lives, reduce inflammation, and ease minor aches and pains.
-But why and how does CBD help us with these maladies?
+There are many claims that CBD can help support relaxation in our daily lives and promote balance within the body.
+But why and how does CBD help us with this?

 It turns out that the response is complicated.
 It has to do with the body’s physiological responses and, more specifically, your endocannabinoid system or ECS.
 To truly understand the effects of CBD on your body, it’s essential to understand what the ECS is and how it works with endocannabinoids and cannabinoid receptors.

 Interestingly, the ECS was discovered in the 1960s and ‘70s when scientists doing cannabinoid research noticed the effects of certain phytocannabinoids (phyto meaning plant) on the human body.
 The phytocannabinoids they were studying happened to be from the cannabis plant.

 As these scientists were observing what cannabinoids from outside sources, in this case, plants, did to the body, they discovered that the body also had its own biochemical network of enzymes and receptors.
 They called the cannabinoids that originate in the body endocannabinoids (endo meaning from the body).
 Thus the endocannabinoid system, or ECS, was found.

 This system, which is related to the central nervous system, evolved millions of years ago.
 It developed in almost all living things, save insects.
 Other species – mammals, birds, amphibians, fish – also have an ECS and similar neurotransmitters doing comparable work inside their bodies.

 Because the ECS appeared in our bodies so many millions of years ago, as all these living things evolved, their ECSs became intertwined with many core functions of their bodies, like the immune system, neurological functions, and pain response.